Ad115/RNAseq-pipeline/README.rst

 The workflow at the moment consists of the next steps:

 0. Fetching of the data.
 First, we need to find the FASTQ files.
-This is done with the script ``script.fetch_data.py``.
+       The script ``script.fetch_data.py`` is involved in this process.

-    1. Quality check of the reads using FastQC .
+1. Quality check of the reads using FastQC & MultiQC.
         The script ``script.quality_check.py`` is involved in this process.
 2. Mapping of the reads to the reference (*Mus musculus*) genome using HISAT2.
         The script ``script.rnaseq_map.py`` is involved in this process.
 3. Conversion of the SAM output to BAM using SAMTools.
         The script ``script.sam_to_bam.py`` is involved in this process.

 For more documentation on the scripts, look at the scripts themselves.